leomenezessz/apigtw-sqs-integration/README.md

 # apigtw-sqs-integration

-This project is a basic sample of API gateway integration with an SQS queue.
+This project is a basic sample of API gateway integration with a SQS queue.

 ## Architecture

-Above have an architecture draw with the resources communications.
+Below is an architectural drawing with resource communications.

 ![architecture](./docs/apigtw-sqs-integration.jpeg)